-The post-master's Certificate of Advanced Studies in Theology (CAS) is designed for individuals who possess a master's degree in theology (e.g., M.A.
-Theol.), ministry (e.g., M.A.
-Ch.
-Min.), divinity (e.g., M.Div.), or a related field and who desire to continue their theological education with a general or focused program of study.
-(All qualified graduates of the Ecumenical Institute of Theology, regardless of degree or year of graduation, may apply.)
+The post-master's Certificate of Advanced Studies in Theology (CAS) is designed for individuals who possess a master's degree in theology (e.g., MAT.), ministry (e.g., MACM), divinity (e.g., MDiv), or a related field and who desire to continue their theological education with a general or focused program of study.
+(All qualified graduates of St. Mary's Ecumenical Institute, regardless of degree or year of graduation, may apply.)

-The 30-credit (10-course) program can be taken on a full-time or part-time basis.
-The program is composed in part of regular courses available to students studying for master's degrees and in part of specialized, advanced work specific to this program.
+The 30-credit (10-course) program can be taken on a full-time or a part-time basis.
+The program is composed in part of regular courses available to students studying for master's degrees and in part of specialized, advanced study specific to this program.
+(Advanced standing with credit, up to six credits, may be available for previous advanced work.
+See details below.)
 Tuition is the same as for the master's program.